Rob Greenfield’s Guide to Dumpster Diving

 Falling Fruit– A dumpster diving map that may help you to find dumpsters in your area.
 Don’t forget to add your finds too.

-Dumpster Diving Across America– Video of my experience cycling across America and eating out of dumpsters
+Dumpster Diving Across the USA– Video of my experience cycling across the United States and eating out of dumpsters

 Food Not Bombs– An organization that has dumpster divers around the country fighting corruption and hunger.

 Dumpster Diving groups on Meetup.com.
 Find friends to dive within your city.